ismailshak/BrickBreaker/README.md

 ### Power Ups

 When playing you'll notice some bricks are replaced with power ups.
 These fall when they make contact with the ball.
-If you catch them with your paddle their affect is applied.
+If you catch them with your paddle, their effect is applied.

 1. +100

 ![+100](https://github.com/ismailshak/BrickBreaker/blob/master/img/tile-set/PNG/plusOneHundred1.png "+100")

-This will add 100 points to you score.
+This will add 100 points to your score.

 2. Expand Paddle